-Overdraft Protection Program
+Overdraft Protection Program for HomeFREE Checking accountholders

-When you don’t have sufficient funds available in your checking account, including any overdraft protection plans you have established, Courtesy Pay can protect you from returned checks and pre-authorized electronic debits by advancing funds against your future deposits.* This protects your credit and avoids the inconvenience of a declined transaction.
+When you don’t have sufficient funds available in your HomeFREE Checking account, including any overdraft protection plans you have established, Courtesy Pay can protect you from returned checks and pre-authorized electronic debits by advancing funds against your future deposits.* This protects your credit and avoids the inconvenience of a declined transaction.
 For fees associated with Courtesy Pay, view our Consumer Fee Schedule.

 Courtesy Pay Protection Extended Benefits

 To include your ATM and everyday/one-time debit card transactions in the Courtesy Pay program, opt in to Courtesy Pay Protection.
 You can opt in through Online Banking, or complete and sign our opt-in form and return it to your local branch.